Proliferating Nematic That Collectively Senses an Anisotropic Substrate: A Proliferating Nematic Capable of Jamming

 where $\Theta(x)= x H(x)$, with $H(x)$ the Heaviside step function.
 The jamming density $\rho_\mathrm{J}$ is assumed to depend on the degree of nematic order,

 where $\rho_\mathrm{J}(0)$ and $\rho_\mathrm{J}(1)$ are the jamming densities in the isotropic and nematic state, respectively.
 We set $\rho_\mathrm{J}(1) > \rho_\mathrm{J}(0)$ because aligned cells can pack better, and thus, jam at a higher density.
 Estimates of the various densities in the system are provided in Appendix~\ref{App:density_estimate}.

+\rvv{The dependence of the nematic relaxation rate on jamming density, which is itself controlled by the scalar order parameter, introduces a feedback between density and order, which is inherently non-equilibrium in nature and cannot be captured by equilibrium Landau-like theories.
+We show in the next section how this feedback encodes a dependence on initial conditions.}

-In general the density $\rho_\mathrm{J}$ where orientational order freezes and the density $\rho_c$ where cells stop dividing (the carrying capacity) can be different.
+In general the density $\rho_\mathrm{J}$ where orientational order freezes and the density $\rho_\mathrm{C}$ where cells stop dividing (the carrying capacity) can be different.
 For simplicity, we choose their ratio to be constant, with

 The ratio $r_\mathrm{J}$ will be an important parameter of the model.
 This choice is motivated by the form of the equation of state, where pressure is chosen to increase exponentially as the system reaches jamming~\cite{Volfson2008BiomechanicalPopulations},